Spain discusses state bailout; ECB seen writing off Greek debt

 Markets remained focused on Friday on the prospect of intervention by the ECB.

+The Le Monde report and the other signals of unprecedented action came a day after European Central Bank President Mario Draghi pledged to do whatever was necessary to protect the euro zone from collapse.

-The euro zone's two most powerful politicians, German Chancellor Angela Merkel and French President Francois Hollande, spoke on the phone and issued a joint statement.
-Echoing Draghi's pledge on Thursday, they said they were "determined to do everything to protect the euro zone".
+The euro zone's two most powerful politicians, German Chancellor Angela Merkel and French President Francois Hollande, spoke on the phone and issued a joint statement echoing Draghi's.
+They were "determined to do everything to protect the euro zone", they said.

-Le Monde, citing unnamed sources, said the ECB was willing to take part in action to lower the bond yields of countries such as Spain and Italy if governments agreed to tap the bloc's bailout funds, the existing European Financial Stability Facility (EFSF) and the ESM, which will replace it.
+Le Monde, citing unnamed sources, said the ECB was willing to take part in action to lower the bond yields of countries such as Spain and Italy if governments agreed to tap the bloc's bailout funds, the existing European Financial Stability Facility (EFSF) and its future replacement, the European Stability Mechanism (ESM).

 "The mechanism of bond purchases is problematic because it sets the wrong incentives," a Bundesbank spokesman told Reuters.